lite-xl/lite-xl.github.io/docs/setup/install-from-package-managers.md

 Lite XL is available on some package managers.
 Other package managers may require you to configure extra sources in order to install Lite XL.

-!!! warning
+!!! note
     The **only official source** of Lite XL binaries are from [GitHub][1].
-    Be careful when installing packages from a 3rd party.
+    Be careful when installing packages from a third party.

 ## Linux